Fit as a Mama Bear

 • improved posture

-• extension
+• Hip extension (think bridges)

-• external rotation
+• Hip external rotation (turning your leg outwards)

-These functions aid and support everyday movement and by strengthening them you improve your ability to perform day to day tasks. like picking up your kids properly.
+These functions aid and support everyday movement and by strengthening them you improve your ability to perform day-to-day tasks like picking up your kids properly.

 The Benefits Of Strong Glutes

-Strong Glutes Help Improve Posture & Alleviate Back Pain
+Benefit #1: Improve Posture & Alleviate Back Pain

-Due to our daily lives, we tend to have very under activated and weak glutes (we sit all day!).
+Due to our daily lives, we tend to have very under-activated and weak glutes (we sit all day!).

 Especially as moms, our posture tends to be based on how we're carrying our kids.
 Instead of using our muscles, we lean to different sides of our body to support our babes.